Get answers to common questions about fully managed LLC co-ownership.

 Is Pacaso ownership the same as a Tenancy in Common (TIC)?

 No. With a TIC, each owner’s name is on the deed, which requires a formal real estate closing and recording of a new deed each time a share is sold.
-With Pacaso, owners purchase a share in a property-specific, mult-member LLC, and the LLC is the singular deeded owner of the home.
+With Pacaso, owners purchase a share in a property-specific, multi-member LLC, and the LLC is the singular deeded owner of the home.
 The LLC structure is widely adopted for residential and commercial real estate.

 Can owners use an LLC trust to purchase their Pacaso?

 Yes.
-Owners can close under an LLC, trust or use their legal name, subject to compliance with the details in the Pacaso Home Documents.
+Owners can close under an LLC trust or use their legal name, subject to compliance with the details in the Pacaso Home Documents.